arnabdotorg/open-vtt/README.md

 **open-vtt** is a robust AI-powered pipeline for generating **Extended Audio Descriptions (Extended AD)**, addressing a critical requirement for the upcoming regulatory and compliance targets for accessibility.

 It uses ffmpeg, Gemini, and Whisper to generate high-quality, accessible extended AD WebVTT subtitles that capture visual and semantic context to meet W3C and WCAG standards.
-This approach is typically under a dollar **10x-20x cheaper** than commercial services, and is **automatable**: only a few minutes to process per video.
+This approach is typically under a dollar, **10x-100x cheaper** than commercial services, and is **automatable**: only a few minutes to process per video.

 Once generated, the enhanced VTT files can be used with the built-in player or with any other player that supports WebVTT subtitles.